csswizardry/csswizardry.github.com/_posts/2014-07-17-hacks-for-dealing-with-specificity.md

 Again, this is something of a hack, but it’s the best of a bad bunch when it comes to increasing specificity.
-At least this way there’s very little maintenance overhead, and no reliance on av location or context.
+At least this way there’s very little maintenance overhead, and no reliance on a location or context.

 So there we have it; two ways of safely hacking (and remember, these are hacks) your specificity up or down.